When to Think and When to Look: Uncertainty-Guided Lookback: Analysis

 \subsection{How Does Thinking Perform?}

 Across all difficulties (Easy/Medium/Hard), the top row of Fig.~\ref{fig:token} shows that total tokens are governed far more by \emph{language} capacity than by the vision stack or family differences.
 Within each difficulty group, moving from 4B$\rightarrow$8B$\rightarrow$32B systematically shortens responses and tightens the boxplots for both families, under both \emph{Instruct} and \emph{Thinking}.
-We include key observations below and defer further discussion to the appendix.

-\textbf{Capacity-driven concision is family-invariant.} Despite architectural differences in the visual front-end (InternViT/14 with tiling vs.\ Qwen3-VL’s ViT/16 tokenization), the token distributions for the two families are remarkably similar when matched by scale.
+\textbf{Capacity-driven concision is vision-stack-invariant (under a fixed LLM family).} Despite architectural differences in the visual front-end (InternViT/14 with tiling vs.\ Qwen3-VL’s ViT/16 tokenization), the token distributions for the two families are remarkably similar when matched by scale.
 For each Easy/Medium/Hard column, the 32B variants sit lowest and most concentrated, 8B is in the middle, and 4B is highest with the heaviest tails, in both panels.
 The “token economy” is therefore largely a function of language-side capability rather than encoder or connector design.

 \textbf{Deliberation cost is highest where it helps least.} Comparing the \emph{Instruct} and \emph{Thinking} panels, enabling reasoning roughly doubles the median token count on Easy questions at 4B and 8B, yet these are precisely the regimes where Fig.~\ref{fig:passn} shows only modest accuracy gains.
 On Hard questions, the multiplier is still present but less wasteful: longer chains are more likely to correspond to useful steps, especially for the smaller models.
 Overall, the overhead factor of \emph{Thinking} is largest for easy problems and small variants.